ZeroIntensity/RoboCollab/README.md

 - Fix error "`Invalid OAuth2 redirect_uri`" when logging in on the web server.

 ### Known Bugs
 - Account linking can cause GD IP ban (Not sure if fixed, nothing I can do about this atm.).
 - Web server will start, but all the features pretty much wont work.
 - `addpart` command will allow part overwriting.
+- JsonDB is buggy.
 ### Other
 - `partlist` command is not an actual command on the bot yet as it is unfinished.
 - `help` command is outdated and a lot of it does not work.